ls1intum/Artemis/docs/user/exercises/quiz.rst

         - **Add Multiple-Choice Question**

-            This kind of question is composed by a problem statement with multiple options.
+            This kind of question is composed of a problem statement with multiple options.

             .. figure:: quiz/multiple-choice-question.png
                 :align: center